What Is Cyber Resilience

 - Why is cyber resilience important?

-The number of cyber-attacks and their business impact have grown significantly in recent years.
+Cyber resilience is critical as it enables an organization to continue to function with the least amount of disruption in the face of a cyber-attack.
+The number of cyber-attacks and their business impact has grown significantly in recent years.
 Breaches can result in financial loss, business disruptions, damage to reputations, and regulatory actions.
-Early detection and quick recovery allows organizations to mitigate risk and impacts, enabling continuous business operations.
+Early detection and quick recovery allow organizations to mitigate risk and impacts, enabling continuous business operations.

 - How can I improve my cyber resilience?